 The Company's foreign operations use their local currencies as their functional currencies.
-Assets and liabilities of the operations are translated at the exchange rates in effect on the balance sheet date and goodwill, certain other assets, and shareholders' equity are translated at historical rates.
+Assets and liabilities of the operations are translated at the exchange rates in effect on the balance sheet date and shareholders' equity is translated at historical rates.
 Income statement items are translated at the average exchange rates for the year.
 The impact of currency fluctuation is included in shareholders' equity as a component of accumulated other comprehensive income.